GE awards 'jaw-dropping' $50K grant to Assemble makerspace in Pittsburgh

 That learning got a boost thanks to a $50,000 grant from GE.
 The GE Foundation announced the grant Tuesday.

-“It's pretty jaw-dropping,” Barbuto said, adding that the staff at Assemble was “flabbergasted” by the news.
+“It's pretty jaw-dropping,” Barbuto said, adding the staff at Assemble was “flabbergasted” by the news.

 Barbuto said the money will help pay for Assemble to continue its programs, workshops and camps.
 Assemble offers free after-school and Saturday programs to Garfield residents and complete or partial scholarships to summer and day camps when kids aren't in school.
-It also works with students in Pittsburgh Public Schools and other city schools.
+It works with students in Pittsburgh Public Schools and other city schools.

 The center seeks to build confidence through making and stresses the important of science, technology, engineering, art and math skills, Barbuto said.